T. V. Anupama

 T. V. Anupama (born 17 October 1986) is an Indian Administrative Service officer.
 She served as the 43rd District collector of Thrissur.
 In 2010, Anupama secured fourth rank in the Civil Services Examination.
 She is known for her bold steps against politically powerful people.
 She served as district collector of Alappuzha district in 2017.
-She became Director of Scheduled tribes Development Department, Government of Kerala on 2 September 2021.TV Anupama currently appointed as Land and Revenue commissioner in 24 November, 2022.She is also given additional charges of Disaster Management Commissioner and Cyclone Risk Mitigation Project Manager.
+She became Director of Scheduled tribes Development Department, Government of Kerala on 2 September 2021.
+Appointed as Land and Revenue commissioner on 24 November 2022.She is also given additional charges of Disaster Management Commissioner and Cyclone Risk Mitigation Project Manager.
+Anupama currently special secretary of the local self-government department (LSGD) on 01 June 2024.

 Early life

 Anupama hails from Ponnani in Malappuram district of Kerala.
 She is the elder daughter of late Parayerikkal Balasubramanian and Ramani.
 Her father was a Circle Inspector of Kerala Police and her mother was an engineer with the Guruvayur Devaswom Board.
-She has one younger sister, Nisha TV.
+She has one younger sister, Nisha.
 Anupama is married to Clinston Paul since June 2013.